poolpOrg/poolp.org/content/posts/2023-09_01/index.md

 and it is mostly shardable at this point.
 There are many ideas that still need to go in before I'm happy.

-The best features in `plakar` are really dependant on the ability of having an efficient index.
+**The best features in `plakar` are really dependant on the ability of having an efficient index**.
 I could immediately give up on this and provide very fast backup and recovery, by dropping the index, but this would mean that features like file-level restore, diff between files in different snapshots, the snapshots browser or even search would go away.

+{{< note author="gpt-4" >}}
+And speaking of efficient indexes, think of them as the super-smart librarians of the digital world.
+Without them, finding that one piece of data would be like searching for a needle in a haystack.
+With plakar, it's more like searching for an elephant in a room.
+Hard to miss!
+{{</ note >}}

 In my bigger plan,
 the index is a key element of snapshots,